For Kyle Kuzma and Kentavious Caldwell-Pope, Lakers matchup carries something extra

 On Wednesday, he took responsibility for the disorganization in the fourth quarter that cost Washington a win.
 Unseld thought of him as a catch-and-shoot role player with the Lakers and now thinks an all-star turn might not be far off.

 “The level of consistency has been there,” Unseld said.
-“We’ve seen him play at a high level, he’s got to cut down on the turnovers I think is a big piece, but his usage rate has jumped dramatically from where it was a year ago.
-It’s just an area of growth for him, just, he’s got to get more comfortable.”
+“We’ve seen him play at a high level.
+He’s got to cut down on the turnovers, I think is a big piece.
+But his usage rate has jumped dramatically from where it was a year ago.
+It’s just an area of growth for him.
+Just, he’s got to get more comfortable.”

 If Kuzma perhaps has overachieved in Unseld’s eyes, Caldwell-Pope has been exactly what Washington wanted: a workhorse on both ends of the court whom the Wizards trust with their trickiest individual defensive assignments.